 Choose one of the following categories to see related pages:

 Rob is an ecologist from the University of Hawaii.
-He is also an award-winning filmmaker.
-As principle director of Untamed Science productions his goal is to create videos and content that are both entertaining and educational.
-When he's not making science content, he races slalom kayaks and skydives.
+He is the co-creator and director of Untamed Science.
+His goal is to create videos and content that are entertaining, accurate, and educational.
+When he's not making science content, he races whitewater kayaks and works on Stone Age Man.